MISSIONS

 YMEN of North Lawndale

 Young Men’s Educational Network (YMEN) prepares young men and women who live in North Lawndale in Chicago for leadership by helping them grow in their faith and character, develop a love for learning, and use their talents to serve the broader community.
 Beginning in 1999, the partnership between YMEN and First Pres has grown significantly, including joint mission trips to Montana and Uganda, and now with a focus on activities that bring First Pres members together into one-on-one relationships with the youth of YMEN.
 These young people seek to learn and grow; they need your friendship and encouragement along the way.
-“In 2023 we began to provide Saturday Morning meals to residents on the community.
-This opportunity to interact with disadvantaged adults through a common meal has been an extraordinary new ministry of our church.” – Bob Duncan
+In 2023 we began to provide Saturday morning meals to residents of the community.
+This opportunity to interact with disadvantaged adults through a common meal has been an extraordinary new ministry of our church.
+Our church’s support in planting a Community Garden has grown to become several gardens along with an enterprise growing hot peppers for conversion to a commercially produced Hot Sauce.
+First Pres Liaison: Bob Duncan

 How can I get involved?